solarwinds/apm-ruby/lambda/README.md

 ## Building Lambda Ruby Layer with build-ruby Docker image

-Execute the following command to build layer that is compatiable with 3.2, 3.3 and 3.4
+Execute the following command to build layer that is compatible with 3.2, 3.3 and 3.4

 ```bash
 ./build.sh